The u-root cpu command

 root@(none):/# exit

-command, and the shared libraries they need, do not exist on
+The bash and ls command, and the shared libraries they need, do not exist on

 The home directory is, similarly, made available to the remote machine from the